 Canadian Association of Counsel to Employers – Member

-Ontario Bar Association – Member (Civil Litigation and Labour & Employment Law Sections)
+Ontario Bar Association – Member (Civil Litigation and Labour and Employment Law sections)

 Canadian Bar Association – Member